What is the Diversity Diet?

 In order to support microbial variety, you need to cater to their many tastes.
 A healthy microbiota requires a rich blend of multiple prebiotics (fiber) and polyphenols to keep them happy.
 In a study from the University of Minnesota, the authors state that “Consuming nutritionally-rich plant-centered diets is significantly associated with higher gut microbiota diversity.”

 Megan Rossi of King’s College London, also known as the “gut health doctor,” advises you to aim for 30 different plants every week.
-If you can’t manage to get all 30 different plants, you can try a mix of prebiotics like Clarity Prebiotic Blend.
+If you can’t manage to get all 30 different plants, you can try a prebiotic blend.